 It’s every homeowner’s nightmare—an unseasonably warm or cold spell hits, and your HVAC system sputters to a halt just when it’s needed most.
-These Repairs and replacements can be expensive, and homeowners insurance won’t cover them outside of a natural disaster or other catastrophic event.
+These repairs and replacements can be expensive, and homeowners insurance won’t cover them outside of a natural disaster or another catastrophic event.

 While home warranties offer coverage for more than just HVAC systems, heating and cooling systems are often a homeowner’s primary concern.
 To learn how a home warranty can offset some or all repair or replacement costs, read our review on the best home warranties for HVAC systems.

 Top 5 Home Warranty Companies for HVAC Systems

 After comparing national home warranty providers, here are the companies that came out on top in terms of HVAC coverage:

 A newcomer to the industry, Liberty Home Guard boasts an impressive Better Business Bureau rating and positive customer reviews.
 It’s available in 48 states and offers a low service fee.

 Liberty Home Guard HVAC Coverage